UplandsDynamic/simple-stock-management/README.md

 ## Support

 - Paid support services (including installation, configuration and development of bespoke features) are available.
-Please email productions@aninstance.com with "Simple Stock Management Support" in the subject field, or leave a message via the website form at: https://www.aninstance.com/contact
+Please email productions@aninstance.com with "Simple Stock Management Support" in the subject field.

 ## Authors